-Mr. Portevin presented about the projects on SMEs which received significant technical support and finance to promote the adoption of Eco-design approaches.
-He discussed about key factors to implementation of Eco-design and mentioned that Eco-design help minimizes environmentally adverse impacts by integrating itself with living processes.
+Mr. Portevin presented about the projects on SMEs, the main target group for approximately 97% of all enterprises to settle employment and around 60% of the GDP in Asia.
+These projects have provided significant technical support and finance to promote the adoption of Eco-design approaches.
+He also discussed about key factors to implementation of Eco-design.
+He said Eco-design is a tool for reducing environmental impacts during the whole life cycle of products and service.
+He mentioned that Eco-design minimizes environmentally adverse impacts by integrating itself with living processes.